veillette/physics-book/contents/ch28LengthContraction.md

 <div class="exercise" data-element-type="problem-exercises">
 <div class="problem" markdown="1">
-(a) How far does the muon in [[link]](../contents/ch28SimultaneityAndTimeDilation#fs-id3081310) travel according to the Earth-bound observer? (b) How far does it travel as viewed by an observer moving with it?
+(a) How far does the muon in [[Example 1]](../contents/ch28SimultaneityAndTimeDilation#Example1) travel according to the Earth-bound observer? (b) How far does it travel as viewed by an observer moving with it?
 Base your calculation on its velocity relative to the Earth and the time it lives (proper time). (c) Verify that these two distances are related through length contraction  $$\text{γ=} 3.20 $$.

 </div>
 <div class="solution" markdown="1">